“Every day counts, and every lesson matters.”

 Attendance Frequently Asked Questions

-If your child is too ill to come into school, please phone the school on (01633) 259 563 and let us know.
+If your child is too ill to come into school, please phone the school on (01633) 631 790 and let us know.
 If there is no answer, please leave a message on our answer-phone stating: your child’s name, class and the reason for their absence.
-If we have not heard from you, you may receive a text reminder asking why your child is not in school.
-We apologise if you receive a text and you’ve already let us know that your child is absent – we may not have picked up your message before the text is sent.
+If we have not heard from you, you may receive a text message asking why your child is not in school.

-If we become concerned about your child’s attendance, we may request that you come into school to discuss periods of absence.
+If we become concerned about your child’s attendance, we will write to you and request that you come into school to discuss your child’s absences.

 Newport Local Authority has an Education Welfare Service, who are responsible for investigating any long periods of absence, or regular periods of unauthorised absence.
-Mr Ryan, the Educational Welfare Officer, regularly visits the school to check our registers and will highlight any pupils with whom he has any concerns about.
-Initially, he may contact parents of these children to enquire about the periods of absence.
-If there appears to be no genuine reason for regular periods of absence and the child’s attendance does not improve, the Educational Welfare Service will seek to prosecute the child’s parents.
+The Educational Welfare Officer regularly visits the school to check our records and will highlight any pupils with whom they have concerns about.
+Initially, they may contact parents of these children to enquire about the periods of absence.
+If there appears to be no genuine reason for regular periods of absence and the child’s attendance does not improve, the Educational Welfare Service will issue a Fixed Penalty Notice or will seek to prosecute the child’s parents.

 Holidays should be taken outside of term time.
 We cannot authorise absence for a holiday taken during school term time unless there are exceptional circumstances.
 An example of an exceptional circumstance would be where a parent is in the Armed Forces and posted overseas during the school holiday periods therefore, preventing the family from having a holiday outside of school time.

-Where there is an exceptional circumstance, proof must be provided to the school, only up to 5 days of absence will be authorised if the child’s attendance record over the previous 12 months is greater than 97%.
+Where there is an exceptional circumstance, proof must be provided to the school and only up to 5 days of absence will be authorised if the child’s attendance record over the previous 12 months is greater than 97%.

 Parents wishing to take their children out of school during term time for any reason must complete an ‘Absence Notification Form’ and hand it in to the school office.
 You can collect a blank form from the school office, print a form using the link below or submit a from online by clicking this link – Absence Notification Form.